-static new(attempts=None, budget=None, backoff=None)
+static new(attempts=None, budget=None, backoff=None) Create a new rates malies with the given constraint;

 Create a new retry policy with the given constraints.

 - attempts (int) The maximum number of times the operation can be attempted. - budget (float) The maximum amount of time, in seconds, that the local service will wait for the operation to succeed. - backoff (float) The base amount of time, in seconds, for exponential backoff between attempts.
 N in (N 2attempts).